andrewjpoole/andrewjpoole.github.io/_posts/2023-07-19-async-method-chaining.md

 A long while ago I did some work with Windows Workflow Foundation, which I really enjoyed.
 Code would be organised into functional chunks called Activities, each having In arguments, Out arguments and sometimes InOut arguments.
 The Activities would be arranged in a visual workflow, so the flow and ordering was really obvious.
 The striking thing about it, was that new team members could instantly find their way around and once inside an Activity it was immediately obvious what the scope of the task was, what inputs were available to use and what outputs would need to be set.

-I wanted to find a way to replicate this declarative flow and a flavour of the functional isolation, because I want engineers to easily see whats going on and find their way around.
-Our final solution shows the flow declaratively in once place and `[ctrl]+[f12]` takes you straight to the code in Visual Studio!
+I wanted to find a way to replicate this declarative flow and a flavour of the functional isolation, because I want engineers to easily see what's going on and find their way around.
+Our final solution shows the flow declaratively in one place and `[ctrl]+[f12]` takes you straight to the code in Visual Studio!

-## How its used
+## How it's used

 Here is the full version of the contrived WeatherReportRequestHandler example shown above:
 ```csharp